backend-glitch/CHIT_AND_CHAT/README.md

-# this is my new repo
+# chit chat
+#just do some changes in codes or  in new branch
+#send pull request to merge
+#enjoy